 Today, home automation goes further than having automatic sprinkler systems or programmable thermostats; it allows you to control almost everything (appliances, electrical outlets, lights, and heating and cooling systems) in your home remotely.
 With home automation, you can access and control your home — and its many systems and devices — using your mobile phone from anywhere in the world where you have a wireless or mobile network connection.
 This means you can schedule your lights to turn on or off at a certain time of day or program your smart devices and thermostat on a specific schedule.

-With respect to security, home automation gives you the same sort of connectivity to all of your security systems and devices including:
+With respect to security, home automation gives you the same sort of connectivity to all of your residential security systems and devices including:

 - doorsand windows

 Home automation also provides remote monitoring and control capabilities.
 Which allow you to view your home in real-time, control your home remotely, and actively protect your home and property even when you are at work, running errands, or away on holiday.

 How Does Home Automation Work?